SoftFever/OrcaSlicer/doc/How to build - Windows.md

-# Building Bambu Studio on Windows
+# Building Orca Slicer on Windows

 ## Enviroment setup
 Install Following tools:
-- Visual Studio Community 2019 from [visualstudio.microsoft.com/vs/](https://visualstudio.microsoft.com/vs/) (Older versions are not supported as Bambu Studio requires support for C++17, and newer versions should also be ok);
+- Visual Studio Community 2019 from [visualstudio.microsoft.com/vs/](https://visualstudio.microsoft.com/vs/) (Older versions are not supported as Orca Slicer requires support for C++17, and newer versions should also be ok);
 - Cmake from [cmake.org](https://cmake.org/download/)
 - Git from [gitforwindows.org](https://gitforwindows.org/)
 - Perl from [strawberryperl](https://strawberryperl.com/)